| | From Barbarians to Rome

 Concerning the original location of Strasbourg, one is obliged to highlight

-the following two perfectly obvious and contradictory aspects: -the location
+the following two perfectly obvious and contradictory aspects:-the location

 was advantageous as it represented a potentially powerful circulation hub with

-its dense system of water canals and land paths; -the location was
+its dense system of water canals and land paths;

 unexceptional, almost adverse, as it was an essentially inundated zone which